victoria line, tube map app adventure

 Brixton: Explore the Arcades and Markets

 The Victoria Line is a light blue colour.
 It starts at Walthamstow Central (zone 3) and finishes at Brixton (zone 2) or vice versa.
-The entire line is underground, as is the Waterloo and City line, which are the only two on the underground map.
-The Victoria line was constructed in the 1960s and was named after Victoria Station.
-Other names suggested were ‘Walvic’ (Walhtamstow to Victoria) and ‘Viking’ (Victoria to Kings Cross).
+The entire line is underground, as are the Waterloo and City lines, the only two on the underground map.
+The Victoria Line was constructed in the 1960s and was named after Victoria Station.
+Other names suggested were ‘Walvic’ (Walthamstow to Victoria) and ‘Viking’ (Victoria to Kings Cross).
 You can find out more about the Victoria Line at Wikipedia.

 Free Tube Map App

-I thought the Mapway Tube Map App was very handy and essential whether you live in the city or you’re a visitor.
-It uses the official Transport for London map of the Underground which is great.
-Thankfully it works offline so if you hear of a delay while on the tube, you can figure out an alternative route.
-I found the live updates helpful which lets you know when the next tube is due and gives you information about delays.
-You can have a live Twitter Feed on the map (top left of the app and enable Map Tweets).
-This is the Transport for London official twitter account which tells you more about delays and disruptions.
-It’s free to download if you just want the map which comes with adverts.
+I thought the Mapway Tube Map App was convenient and essential whether you live in the city or are a visitor.
+It uses the official Transport for London map of the Underground, which is excellent.
+Thankfully, it works offline, so you can figure out an alternative route if you hear of a delay while on the tube.
+I found the live updates helpful, which let you know when the next tube is due and give you information about delays.
+You can have a live Twitter feed on the map (at the top left of the app, enable Map Tweets).
+This is the official Twitter account of Transport for London that tells you more about delays and disruptions.
+It’s free to download if you want the map with adverts.

 Pro Tube Map App

-You can pay to remove the adverts to give you better user experience.
-You can also buy in-app purchases like first and last train times or to find out where the best doors are so you can exit the tube quickly.
-You probably have this map already because it has been downloaded by over 15 million times so you might want to upgrade it.
-Mapway develops apps for people travelling around some of the largest public transport services in the world, such as the London Underground and New York Subway.
-I’ll download the New York one next time I’m visiting.
-Click here for iPhone Tube Map App and Click here for android Tube Map App.
-It costs £4.99 to bulk buy all the features or you can purchase individually, for example, it’s £2.99 to remove the adverts, £2.99 for first and last tubes and £2.29 for tube exits.
-Buy bulk and save yourself some money honey!
+You can pay to remove the adverts for a better user experience.
+You can also make in-app purchases like first and last train times or find the best doors so you can exit the tube quickly.
+You probably already have this map because it has been downloaded over 15 million times, so you should upgrade it.
+Mapway develops apps for people travelling around some of the world’s most extensive public transport services, such as the London Underground and New York Subway.
+I’ll download the New York one the next time I visit.
+Click here for iPhone Tube Map App and Android Tube Map App.
+It costs £4.99 to buy all the features in bulk, or you can purchase them individually; for example, it’s £2.99 to remove the adverts, £2.99 for the first and last tubes, and £2.29 for tube exits.
+Buy in bulk and save yourself some money, honey!

 Author: Homegirl London.
 Photographs: Homegirl London.
-This is a Sponsored Post/Advertising.
+This is a Sponsored Collaboration/Advertising.

 Save